Updated December 2015

 Strengthening the Health Care Workforce

-- 19 KU Medical Center graduates live and/or practice in Marshall County.
+- 21 KU Medical Center alumni live and/or practice in Marshall County.

 - 3 Marshall County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 Advancing Health Care Access

-- Marshall County residents saw KU Medical Center health care providers 6 times via telemedicine in FY14.
+- Marshall County residents saw KU Medical Center health care providers 6 times via telemedicine in FY15.
 An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.